 How much does it cost to become incorporated?

-As of 1 July 2016, the cost to incorporate your group is $148.00.
 The Queensland Government Office of Fair Trading manages these applications.
 Visit the Office of Fair Trading to access more information about becoming an incorporated association and download the forms.

 Who is responsible for ‘okaying’ the use of new equipment or activities in a Landcare (QWaLC Member Group) group?

 All landcare (member group) group committees are responsible for the approval of landcare activities and projects and in ensuring that the necessary steps are taken in providing a safe working environment for its volunteers.
 This includes equipment, chemicals, first aid, induction, vehicles, contractors etc. For insurance purposes, if the committee authorises a landcare activity or equipment use then the insurance taken out by QWaLC on behalf of landcare groups may cover the activity.
 That means if an accident was to occur and a volunteer was injured there are 2 avenues of insurance:- 1) public liability if the injured party was to sue the landcare group or 2) volunteer accident which may provide some support in out of pocket ‘non Medicare medical expenses’.

 On another level, if the accident was to be investigated by federal or state Workcover/WHS agencies and it was found that the landcare/member group did not take proper ‘due diligence’ in assessing the safety or qualifications in use of equipment than there is some ‘exposure’ relating to a fine or penalty.
 The Association Policy taken out by QWaLC may address this.
 I reason use the word ‘may’ is because it is really untested whether the insurance would cover this fine.
 The other consideration I think important to mention is that the WHS legislation does stipulate that if the organisation employs paid staff then there is a higher level of obligation required in the due diligence.